Several studies were carried out in Malawi regarding the wood needs of rural households:

-A study was completed in 2016 in the Lilongwe District in Malawi on the wood needs of rural households.
-It aimed at better knowing the wood needs of rural families and understanding the challenges they face.
+They aim at better knowing the wood needs of rural families and understanding the challenges they face.
 From there, different practical agroforestry solutions put in place by households were compared and documented.
-The documents found below include:
+Other documents found below include:

 - Concrete examples through documented case studies